 Did you know that you can help protect San Diego’s water quality by using water more efficiently?
 By preventing over-irrigation and unnecessary outdoor water use, you can help to prevent polluted water runoff from entering our stormwater conveyances and waterways.

 In this time of drought, it is especially important to take time to reevaluate the way we use water.
 There are many easy things that we can each do to help save water – and get the dual benefit of protecting the quality of our streams, lakes, and ocean at the same time!
-The County’s Watershed Protection Program urges you to use water efficiently, especially outdoors.
+The County of San Diego Watershed Protection Ordinance urges you to use water efficiently, especially outdoors.

 What Can I Do?

 Sweep up - Use a broom to clean your driveway or porch instead of a hose.
 You’ll get the benefit of exercise and fresh air while saving water.